JJPEOPLES/gt4/NETLIFY_DEPLOYMENT.md

    - Builds GT4
    - Builds GT5
    - Copies GT5 build files to the main build folder
+   - Includes a fallback static page for GT5 if the build fails
 3. Added redirects to handle GT5 routes
+4. Fixed dependency conflicts in package.json files

 ## How It Works